hapijs/hapi/docs/Reference.md

 ### Server configuration

-When creating a server instance, the following options configure the server's behaviour:
+When creating a server instance, the following options configure the server's behavior:

 - `app` - application-specific configuration.
 Provides a safe place to store application configuration without potential conflicts with **hapi**.
   Should not be used by plugins which should use `plugins[name]`.